Dead and Back Again

 “We’ll find her, Karura,” the swordsman told the archer with calm in his voice.
 “I promised I wouldn’t let him hurt your daughter.
 I’ll do whatever it takes to keep that promise.”

 Karura glanced at the man beside him.
-The bokken in his hand was gripped with purpose, but he sensed the swordsman was just as concerned about his child as he.
+The bokken in his hand was gripped with purpose, so he sensed the swordsman was just as concerned about his child as he.
 He nodded curtly, a sign of trust, but he said no more.

 The two came to a pause in front of a storage building.
 There were long poles along the sides, reaching skyward from the cement ground.
 The detective glanced up quickly.
 Karura noticed, drawing an arrow quickly from his quiver.